-Spatial Capture-Recapture provides a timely conceptual and methodological synthesis along with revolutionary extension of capture-recapture methods for studying animal populations using data from live-trapping, camera trapping, DNA sampling, and related field methods.
+Spatial Capture-Recapture provides a timely conceptual and methodological synthesis and revolutionary extension of capture-recapture methods for studying animal populations using data from live-trapping, camera trapping, DNA sampling, and related field methods.
 This book is a comprehensive how-to manual with detailed examples of every relevant spatial capture-recapture model.
 It serves as a resource for practicing field biologists who study animal populations and as a graduate-level text for students in ecology, conservation biology, and fisheries and wildlife management.

 Key features: